enkidevs/curriculum/Web/HTML/formatting-text-elements/intro-abbr.md

 ---
 ## Content

 The HTML `<abbr>`, or **The Abbreviation element** is used to represent an abbreviation.
-The element has a `title` attribute which when used has to provide a full description of this abbreviation and hothing else.
+The element has a `title` attribute which when used has to provide a full description of this abbreviation and nothing else.

 The `<abbr>` element has no other element-specific attributes but it does support global attributes.